 LTE: an iteration and an upgrade

 "As of November 2012, 105 in 48 countries have launched LTE networks commercially.
-At the end of the second quarter of 2012 there were 27.7 million LTE subscribers, equivalent to half a percent of the 6 billion mobile subscribers.
-Most LTE deployments have been on a limited basis, typically focusing on major urban areas."
+At the end of the second quarter of 2012 there were 27.7 million LTE subscribers, equivalent to half a percent of the 6 billion mobile subscribers."

 Making all-you-can-eat digestible